-Buffalo State offers a cohesive stationery program.
-The College Relations Office has developed designs that use official crest marks, typefaces, and colors to ensure consistency throughout the institution.
+Buffalo State College offers a cohesive stationery program.
+The Marketing and Communications Office has developed designs that use official crest marks, typefaces, and colors to ensure consistency throughout the institution.

 Procurement Services works with an online ordering system for stationery proofing and orders.
 Buffalo State orders in bulk to take advantage of cost discounts.

-Requests for nonstandard or custom stationery orders should be sent to the College Relations Office, email@example.com, (716) 878-4201.
+Requests for nonstandard or custom stationery orders should be sent to the Marketing and Communications Office, email@example.com, (716) 878-4201.

 A design has been established for academic letterhead bearing a school crest mark signature (e.g., School of Arts and Humanities) and academic departments’ names and addresses.
 All academic departments follow this format.
 See example above.